CianMRoche/AstroWiki/Stars/Stars - Questions.md

 ## 22
 **Describe the various evolutionary phases of a low-mass (1 M☉) star and those of a high-mass (e.g. 12 M☉) star.
 Show the corresponding evolutionary tracks on an HR diagram.**

-First, a visual for the life cycles of stars which are born with various initial masses, though the exact connection to the below information is loose.
+First, a visual for the life cycles of stars which are born with various initial masses, though the exact connection to the below is loose.
 ![[stellarevolution.jpg]]

 A summary of the stellar phases is shown below, where evolution takes place from left to right.